Editor’s Note: This article was originally published on July 3, 2019.

 IBM launched a similar program in 2017 in Raleigh, North Carolina, that it calls an apprenticeship to meet the needs of “new collar” jobs.
 It grew twice as fast as expected in the first year, according to a company spokesperson, and has since expanded to West Virginia, Missouri, and Louisiana.

 “IBM’s CEO Ginni Rometty believes that AI will change 100 percent of jobs over the next decade.
-Not only will it change jobs, it will create new jobs in the technology field and in areas we haven’t even dreamt of yet.
+Not only will it change jobs, but it will also create new jobs in the technology field and in areas we haven’t even dreamt of yet.
 While only a minority of jobs will disappear, the majority of roles that remain will require people to work with some form of AI and this will require skills training on a large scale,” according to an IBM spokesperson.

 The company says attributes such as dependability, adaptability, strong work ethic, comfort with training and practice, and problem-solving skills make veterans an easy match for apprenticeships, which lead to careers in app and software development, cybersecurity, high-tech system administration.
 So far, more than 200 graduates of the program now work for IBM and the company expects to add 450 more apprenticeships over the next five years.